sass/sass/accepted/first-class-calc.changes.md

 * Properly parenthesize the right-hand side of `a / (b * c)`.

+* Return calculations from `meta.calc-args()` as calculations, not unquoted strings.

 * Fix some broken formatting.

 * Remove TODOs about extra simplification.